Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Discussion

 Provided the observed X-rays are due to an internal plateau, this requires that the FS emission from the jet must be fainter than the observed X-ray detections (Figure \ref{fig:xraylc}) as well as all upper limits at any wavelength.
 In a standard GRB interpretation the FS component must exist, but in this case it is likely extremely faint due either to a low density \citep[a ``naked'' burst, e.g.,][]{KumarPanaitescu2000,Perley2009}, low fraction of energy in magnetic fields $\varepsilon_B$ \citep[e.g.,][]{Barniol2014}, or an early jet break (which should also impact the emission from the long-lived engine).

 The lack of a known distance and the known degeneracy and broad allowed parameter range in afterglow modeling preclude a conclusive diagnostic of this possibility though experience has shown that it is generally not difficult to ``hide'' a forward shock, especially when applying a rarefied environment \citep[e.g.,][]{KumarPanaitescu2000,Perley2009}.
-We briefly test this possibility in Appendix \ref{sec:afterglowallowed} and indeed find that low density environments or low fractions of energy in magnetic fields are required (see Figure \ref{fig:allowedafterglow} for the allowed parameter space).
+In what follows we briefly test this possibility.

+In the standard fireball model \citep[e.g.,][]{Meszaros1997,Wijers1999,Granot2002}, where an on-axis tophat jet propagates into an external medium $\rho_\textrm{ext}(R)$\,$=$\,$A\, R^{-k}$, the forward shock emission at each time and frequency is determined by a set of 6 parameters: $\{z,p,E_\textrm{kin},A,\varepsilon_\textrm{e},\varepsilon_\textrm{B}\}$, where $p$ is the slope of the electron's powerlaw energy distribution, $E_\textrm{kin}$ is the kinetic energy, and $\varepsilon_\textrm{e}$ and $\varepsilon_\textrm{B}$ represent the fraction of shock energy in electrons and magnetic fields, respectively.
+While the powerlaw index $k$ determining the structure of the surrounding environment is a free parameter for simplicity we adopt $k$\,$=$\,$0$ for a uniform density environment and $k$\,$=$\,$2$ for a wind-like environment \citep[e.g.,][]{ChevalierLi2000}.
+These are the standard limiting cases, and we apply the analytic results of \citet{Granot2002} in our analysis.
+We have assumed a post-deceleration and pre-jet-break behavior of the outflow.
+We neglect the effect of viewing angle, inverse Compton corrections, or reverse shock emission.